satellite-earth/umbrel-community-app-store/README.md

-## hzrd149's Umbrel Community App Store
+## satellite's Umbrel Community App Store

 This repository is an Umbrel Community App Store that has the latest version of [satellite](https://github.com/satellite-earth) in it.